gnmathur/resql/README.md

 ## Usage - API Endpoint

-`resql` operators use a lot of the reserved characters as defined by RFC 3986.
-For REST controllers that leverage `resql`, the query parameters will have to be percent encoded.
+`resql` operators use a lot of the reserved characters as defined by RFC 3986. `resql` REST queries query parameter value will have to be percent encoded.
 For example, a
 REST GET request

 `localhost:8080/film?q=length > 170 && rental_duration <  6 && film_id < 201`